 VWP or the Visa Waiver Program has been conceptualized by the American Customs and Border Protection authorities to make it easy for visitors, from the 36 participating countries, to enter the USA, without having to obtain a visa for stays up to 90 days or less.

-As a rule, nationals of VWP participating countries, planning trips to the USA, must ensure a valid authorization through ESTA or Electronic System for Travel Authorization before travelling to the country.
-In addition, US government has recently made it mandatory for visitors to the country, to obtain an e-passport in order to use the Visa Waiver Program.
+As a rule, nationals of VWP participating countries, planning trips to the USA, must ensure a valid authorization through ESTA or Electronic System for Travel Authorization before traveling to the country.
+In addition, the US government has recently made it mandatory for visitors to the country, to obtain an e-passport in order to use the Visa Waiver Program.

-ESTA (Electronic System for Travel Authorisation)
+ESTA (Electronic System for Travel Authorization)

 But, ESTA alone doesn’t guarantee an entry into the USA.
 And the final decision to allow one’s entry into the USA is at the discretion of the Customs and Border Protection department.